+1. Investment Rate of Return

+2.00% compounded annually.

+2. Administrative Expenses

+No explicit assumption is made for administrative expenses for funding purposes per the funding methodology prescribed by NJ State Statute.

+3. Mortality

-- 1. Investment Rate of 2.00% compounded annually.
-Return - Administrative No explicit assumption is made for administrative expenses for funding purposes per the funding methodology prescribed by NJ State Statute. - 3.
-Mortality Healthy retirees: The Pub-2010 Public Safety Healthy Retiree mortality table [PubS-2010 Healthy Retiree] as published by the Society of Actuaries (SOA), unadjusted, and with future improvement from the base year of 2010 on a generational basis using the SOA's Scale MP-2018.
+Healthy retirees: The Pub-2010 Public Safety Healthy Retiree mortality table [PubS-2010 Healthy Retiree] as published by the Society of Actuaries (SOA), unadjusted, and with future improvement from the base year of 2010 on a generational basis using the SOA's Scale MP-2021.

-Beneficiaries: The Pub-2010 General Healthy Retiree mortality table [PubG-2010 Healthy Retiree] as published by the SOA, unadjusted, and with future improvement from the base year of 2010 on a generational basis using the SOA's Scale MP-2018.
+Beneficiaries: The Pub-2010 General Healthy Retiree mortality table [PubG-2010 Healthy Retiree] as published by the SOA, unadjusted, and with future improvement from the base year of 2010 on a generational basis using the SOA's Scale MP-2021.

-Disabled retirees: The Pub-2010 Public Safety Disabled Retiree mortality table [PubS-2010 Disabled Retiree] as published by the SOA, unadjusted, and with future improvement from the base year of 2010 on a generational basis using the SOA's Scale MP-2018.
+Disabled retirees: The Pub-2010 Public Safety Disabled Retiree mortality table [PubS-2010 Disabled Retiree] as published by the SOA, unadjusted, and with future improvement from the base year of 2010 on a generational basis using the SOA's Scale MP-2021.

-- 4. Family Composition AssumptionsMales are assumed to be 3 years older than females.
-No assumption was made for children. - 5.
-Rationale for Assumptions The assumptions are based on the draft 2019 Experience Study dated October 23, 2019 and approved by the Division of Pensions and Benefits. - 6.
-Changes in Actuarial None.
-Assumptions since Last Valuation
+4. Family Composition Assumptions

+Males are assumed to be three years older than females.

+No assumption was made for children.

+5. Rationale for Assumptions

+The assumptions are based on the 2022 Experience Study dated November 9, 2022, and approved by the Division of Pensions and Benefits.

+The combined effect of the assumptions in aggregate is expected to have no significant bias.

+6. Changes in Actuarial Assumptions since Last Valuation

+None.